 Through the recovery, there’s great news.
 Puerto Rico announced shortly after that they are officially open for business, with San Juan being the most recovered.
 What does this mean for you?

 There’s never been a better time to visit, support local businesses, and help the island recover through tourism dollars.
 A quote in a recent NY Times article that stood out to me from Carla Campos Vida, the interim executive director of the Puerto Rico Tourism Company, was this:

 “Tourism is vital to Puerto Rico’s full recovery, and the best way to support the island is by continuing to visit, stay at hotels, eat at restaurants, and buy from local businesses.”

-Now is the time to visit Puerto Rico — do it with respect and reverence as the island is still in recovery, but love the island today like never before.
+Now is the time to visit Puerto Rico — do it with respect and reverence and love the island today like never before.